Calgary Flames: Logos

 The Flames primary logo is the "Flaming C" design, introduced when the team came to Calgary in 1980, and was designed by a Calgarian graphic designer named Patricia Redditt.
 The design of the logo has remained constant since it was created, though the Flames use a different coloured logo for the home and away jerseys.

 From 1980 until 2000, the home logo was red on a white background, while the road logo was white on a red background; black accents were later added in 1994.
 In 2003, the NHL switched to using coloured jerseys for the home team.
 The home logo became black, with the road logo red on a white background.
-The original "Flaming A" logo of the Atlanta Flames has been restored for use as a patch denoting the team's alternate captains.
+The original "Flaming A" logo of the Atlanta Flames was used as a patch denoting the team's alternate captains from 1996 to 2021.
 The flaming horse logo, (colloquially nicknamed "Blasty") was retired in 2007 with the introduction of the new Rbk Edge jerseys.
 A black-outlined version of the red "Flaming C" appeared on the Flames' white uniforms between 1994 and 2020.
 It served as the team's primary logo during that time period.
 Blasty returned when the Flames unveiled their "Reverse Retro" jerseys.